Cross referenced list of words & phrases that are used in film, video and digital production.

 KEYS: Points in time used as reference for animation, i.e. key frames (principle positions in a movement).

-LAVALIERE MICROPHONE: Small microphone worn around the neck or clipped to clothing (i.e. collar), also called a tie mic, due to it being attached to the tie.
+LAVALIERE MICROPHONE: Small microphone worn around the neck or clipped to clothing (i.e. collar) using a small metal clamp the the microphone is attached to.
+Also called a tie mic, due to it being attached to the tie during news broadcasts.
 (See also; shotgun microphone)

 LCD (LIQUID CRYSTAL DISPLAY): A screen for displaying text/graphics based on a technology called liquid crystal, where minute currents change the reflectiveness or transparency of the screen.
 The advantages of LCD screens are very low power consumption (can be easily battery driven) and low price of mass produced units.
 Its disadvantages presently include narrow viewing angle, somewhat slower response time, invisibility in the dark unless the display is back-lit, difficulties displaying true colours and resolution limitations.